jsphuebner/stm32-sine/README.md

 The same principle is applied to the hardware design, keeping component count low and therefor minimize cost and failure modes.
 To fine tune the driving experience and adapt to different flavours of power stages, over 60 parameters can be customized.

-# General concept
+# Motor Control Concept
-The idea is that the dynamics of any 3-phase asyncronous motor are controlled by the amplitude of the sythesized sine wave and it's frequency offset to the rotor speed (slip).
+The idea is that the dynamics of any 3-phase asynchronous motor are controlled by the amplitude of the sythesized sine wave and its frequency offset to the rotor speed (slip).
 For 3-phase synchronous motors the only relevant quantities are assumed to be the sine wave amplitude (again) and the phase shift between rotor and stator magnetic field.

 # Inverter charging
 A unique feature of this software is to re-purpose the drivetrain hardware as a programmable battery charger.
 One of the motor phase windings is being used as a high current capable inductor and one of the phase switches as a buck or boost converter.
-This has practically proven to replace a separate charing unit and further reduce complexity on electric vehicles.
+This has practically proven to replace a separate charging unit and further reduce complexity of electric vehicles.

 # Further reading
 A comprehensive guide to the Huebner inverter system can be found here: http://johanneshuebner.com/quickcms/index.html%3Fde_antriebsumrichter,20.html